-Adaptive equipment - Adaptive devices are items used to assist with completing activities of daily living.
-Bathing, dressing, grooming, toileting and feeding are self-care activities that are included in the spectrum of activities of daily living (ADLs).
-Examples of adaptive equipment include but are not limited to bathroom grab bars, bath seats, elevators, carafes, grabbers, and personal emergency systems.
-These items do not contribute meaningfully to the treatment of an illness or injury or the functioning of a malformed body member and are not covered and do not meet medical necessity.
+Adaptive equipment - Items used to assist with completing activities of daily living (ADLs).
+Bathing, dressing, grooming, toileting and feeding are self-care activities.
+Examples of adaptive equipment include but are not limited to bathroom grab bars, bath seats, elevators, grabbers, and personal emergency systems.

-Admission - A hospital or inpatient facility admission involves formally being admitted by a physician as an inpatient to a hospital/facility and you stay for at least one night.
+Admission - A hospital or inpatient facility admission involves being admitted by a physician and you stay for at least one night.
 NOTE: You may sometimes stay overnight at the hospital but not have been admitted.
 See "Observation" for more information.